 - you’re married and want to work out with your spouse, so you can both reap the benefits while doing something fun together.

-The exercises you do will change your body over time.
-If you only do squats, don’t be surprised when your chest doesn’t grow.
 To build a masculine looking physique, that will mean building a V-Shape.
-Broad, muscular shoulders, with a strong back and chest, and thicker arms.
+Broad, muscular shoulders, with a strong back and chest, and thicker arms and neck.
 To look athletic (and move like an athlete) and to prevent back pain, some lower body work will be a part of a balanced program.

 Many programs treat women like smaller men and prescribe a ton of chest and arm work.
 But most women aren’t trying to get massive pecs or vascular, thick biceps and huge triceps.
 (Obviously, many women want to have nice, toned arms, but that’s something different.)